tzeuch0922/note-taker/README.md

 Add notes to webpage that is kept track of on server side.

 ## Features
-* Add notes to webpage as reminders
+* Add notes to webpage as reminders or tasks.
-* Interface for
+* Save notes where the save button only appears when a title changes or text changes.

 ## Potential Future Upgrades
 * Edit notes that have already been made.